 CDC advisers to vote on Pfizer's COVID-19 vaccine for children as young as 5

-Watch a live stream of the CDC committee's meeting in the video player above, beginning at 11 a.m.
-ET.
+Watch a live stream of the CDC committee's meeting in the video player above.

 A panel of the Centers for Disease Control and Prevention's outside vaccine advisers is meeting Tuesday to discuss and vote on whether to recommend use of Pfizer's COVID-19 vaccine for children as young as 5.
 It is one of the last remaining regulatory steps before shots could begin for some 28 million kids.